Video Search Is Broken. Here's What Nobody Talks About.

 What "understanding" a video actually requires

 It sounds obvious when you say it out loud.
-But almost nobody does it this way because it's harder than just throwing everything into one big index and hoping the math sorts it out.
+But almost nobody does it this way because it's harder than throwing everything into one big index and hoping the math sorts it out.

 The real cost of broken search